Generative Adversarial Super-Resolution at the Edge with Knowledge Distillation: Experiments

-We report the results of network interpolation on the benchmark datasets in Fig.\ref{fig:interpolation}.
-We consider $\alpha$ values between 0 and 1 with a step of 0.1, with 0 meaning full visual-oriented model and 1 full content-oriented model.
+We report the results of network interpolation on the benchmark datasets in Fig. \ref{fig:interpolation}.
+We consider $\alpha$ values between 0 and 1 with a step of 0.1, with 0 implying a full visual-oriented model and 1 a full content-oriented one.
 All results refer to the standard EdgeSRGAN model for $\times 4$ upsampling.
-This procedure effectively shows how it is possible to choose the desired trade-off between content-oriented and visual-oriented SR simply changing the interpolation weight $\alpha$.
-An increase of the weight value causes an improvement of the content-related metrics PSNR and SSIM, and a worsening of the perceptual index LPIPS.
-This behavior holds for all the considered test datasets, validating the proposed approach.
-This procedure can be easily carried out in a real-time application and only requires computing the interpolated weights once, thus it does not affect in any way the inference speed.
-For an additional visual evaluation, Fig.\ref{fig:visual_interpolation} reports the outputs obtained for increasing values of $\alpha$ on a random dataset sample.
+This procedure effectively shows how it is possible to choose the desired trade-off between content-oriented and visual-oriented SR simply by changing the interpolation weight $\alpha$.
+An increase in the weight value causes an improvement of the content-related metrics PSNR and SSIM and a worsening of the perceptual index LPIPS.
+This behavior holds for all the test datasets, validating the proposed approach.
+This procedure can be easily carried out in a real-time application and only requires computing the interpolated weights once.
+Thus, it does not affect any way the inference speed.
+For an additional visual evaluation, Fig. \ref{fig:visual_interpolation} reports the outputs obtained for increasing values of $\alpha$ on a random dataset sample.